lukasvdberk/vakantie-vincent-discord-bot/README.md

 # Vakantie Vincent Discord Bot
-A discord bot that will send a video every day from the channel "moet jij weten productions".
-This person has a character callled vakantie vincent and he is very weird and funny.
+A discord bot that will send a video every day from the channel "Vacay Vince".
+This person has a character called vakantie vincent he is very weird and funny.

 ### Install